Firsts for the Fourth

 n

 nOn this date in 1935, Billboard magazine published its first music chart based on national sales figures.
 Who topped that first chart?
 Jazz violinist Joe Venuti, with his song “Stop!
 Look!
-Listen!
+Listen!”

 n

-y in 1958, the world’s first artificial satellite, Russia’s Sputnik 1, was also the first to burn up in the Earth’s atmosphere as it fell from orbit.
+On this day in 1958, the world’s first artificial satellite, Russia’s Sputnik 1, was also the first to burn up in the Earth’s atmosphere as it fell from orbit.
 The unmanned Sputnik had traveled about 60 million kilometers (or 37 million miles) in its three months in orbit.

 Have a personal first today.